deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 The other convention is the *Convention over Configuration - [CoC](https://devopedia.org/convention-over-configuration)*.
 This concepts means developers does not need create associations between controllers and views, using *CoC* the MVC framework will make these associations automatically.
 The following sections explain the conventions that are used in place of configuration.

 ### Following Conventions for Controller Classes
 To follow *CoC* convention, the controller class name must consist of two parts, a prefix and a suffix.
-The prefix part can be freely chosen, but the suffix part must be *Controller*.
-The application of the *CoC* convention can be seen in the *ProductController* class (*SportsStore* project), which prefix part is "Product", and the suffix part is *Controller*.
+The prefix part can be freely chosen, but the suffix part must be *"Controller"*.
+The application of the *CoC* convention can be seen in the *ProductController* class (*SportsStore* project), which prefix part is *"Product"*, and the suffix part is *Controller*.

 This convention allows the MVC Framework to automatically associate Controllers to Views without needing a file or something else to configure this association.